Odafe Oweh

-Odafe Jayson Oweh (/əˈdɑːfeɪ ˈoʊweɪ/; born December 15, 1998), is an American professional football linebacker for the Los Angeles Chargers of the National Football League (NFL).
-He played college football for the Penn State Nittany Lions and was selected by the Baltimore Ravens in the first round of the 2021 NFL draft.
+Odafe Jayson Oweh (/əˈdɑːfeɪ ˈoʊweɪ/; born December 15, 1998) is an American professional football outside linebacker for the Washington Commanders of the National Football League (NFL).
+Oweh played college football for the Penn State Nittany Lions and was selected by the Baltimore Ravens in the first round of the 2021 NFL draft.
+He has also played for the Los Angeles Chargers.

 Early life

-Oweh was born in Hackensack, New Jersey to a Nigerian-born father and a London-born mother of Nigerian descent.
+Oweh, of Nigerian descent, was born on December 15, 1998, in Hackensack, New Jersey.
 He attended Blair Academy in Blairstown, New Jersey.
 While at Blair Academy, he became best friends with former teammate David Ojabo.
 He was selected to play in the 2018 Under Armour All-America Game.
 Oweh committed to Penn State to play college football.

 College career

 As a true freshman at Penn State in 2018, Oweh played in four games and had two sacks.
 As a sophomore in 2019, he played in 13 games with one start and had 21 tackles and five sacks.
 He recorded 38 tackles, including seven tackles for a loss, in the 2020 season.